-- In a high speed blender (such as a Vitamix), add the wine, lemon juice, water, 3 whole cloves garlic, pine nuts and ½ cup of the chopped parsley.
+- In a high speed blender, add the wine, lemon juice, water, the remainder of the minced garlic, pine nuts and ½ cup of the chopped parsley.
 Process until smooth and creamy.
 Season with salt to taste.
 Set parsley “cream” sauce aside.

 - Remove skillet from the heat and gently stir in the remaining 2 cups of finely chopped parsley.
 Serve at once.

 15 Tips to Buying the Healthiest Fish

 If you’re not sure how to choose the healthiest shrimp for our easy shrimp recipes, this is a great place to start.
 Luckily, this list is not just for shrimp, but also helping you choose healthy fish in general.

 2. Choose local or domestic over imported.

 4. Choose wild Alaskan salmon or sockeye salmon over farmed.